1 injured in crane accident near Penn Station in Midtown Manhattan

 The operator of the crane was hospitalized with minor injuries.
 No one else was injured.

-34th Street at Seventh Avenue is shut down to traffic in both directions for emergency vehicles.
+34th Street at Seventh Avenue was shut down to traffic in both directions for emergency vehicles.

 ----------